How to Tell If Your Phone Has Been Hacked

 So, what qualifies as weird behavior?
 “Watch for emails about password resets you didn’t make, or security messages notifying you that your email or social media account has been accessed using a new device, or verification emails saying that you have signed up to new accounts that you are unfamiliar with,” says Webber.
 These are all signs that your iPhone or Android has been hacked.
-Did you know that hackers can also use virtual schooling to steal your information?

 You’ve lost your signal

 This is a scary one.
 You receive a text message or an email notification from your mobile carrier about an account change you didn’t make, and 30 minutes later, your cell phone has no signal, even after a reboot.
 You also can’t log into your email, and you’re locked out of your bank account.